-When it comes to tomato soup, there’s no need to buy it in a can.
+When it comes to tomato soup, there's no need to buy it pre-made.
 Make a big batch from scratch with only a few simple ingredients!
 This homemade gluten-free tomato soup is as delicious as it is easy and comes together in less than an hour!

 If there is one soup I could eat year-round, whether it be winter or summer, it would be tomato soup!
 That's because we all know tomato soup is really there for dunking your grilled cheese!

 I know when most people think of tomato soup, they are envisioning that red and white can of soup, the classic from childhood.
 The problem is that can of soup contains wheat flour.
 Yes, that's right, gluten.
 Not only that, take a quick look at the ingredients and you might be grossed out, even if you can eat gluten!
 There's a lot of unnecessary junk in there!
 While there are some pre-made and gluten-free canned soups on the market, making it from scratch is my preferred way to go!

 That's because this gluten-free tomato soup recipe is:

 - Easy to make!
 We're talking so simple, guys.